adeck/filtermen/README.md

 * pipeline\_name
   * main
-    contains all code necessary for the complete application, including helpful functions and the entry point.
+    Contains all code necessary for the complete application, including helpful functions and the entry point.
     * kernels
       Contains all the kernels, or "functional blocks" of the application.